Epistimio/orion/docs/src/user/pytorch.rst

     ===============
     [{'name': '/lr', 'type': 'real', 'value': 0.012027705702344259}]

-These results can be printed in terminal latter on with the command :ref:`info <cli-info>` or fetched using the :ref:`library API <library-api-results>`.
+These results can be printed in terminal later on with the command :ref:`info <cli-info>` or fetched using the :ref:`library API <library-api-results>`.